ae6rt/decap/README.md

-The AWS Access Key and Secret for user decap created above allows the build pod to upload build artifacts and console logs to S3, and the decap webapp to access build artifact S3 buckets and query build information in the DynmamoDb table.
+The AWS Access Key and Secret for user decap created above allows the build pod to upload build artifacts and console logs to S3, and to write build information to the DynamoDb table.
+The Access Key and Secret also allows the decap webapp to access these same buckets and table.

 To be most effective, Decap also needs access to the list of branches for your various projects.
 Decap can query your project repositories